LogtalkDotOrg/logtalk3/manuals/_sources/devtools/profiler.rst.txt

 predicates have functors starting with ``$lgt_``.
 Calls to predicates with functors such as ``_def``, ``_dcl``, or ``_super``, used to implement inheritance, may still be listed in a few cases.
-Note that the time and the number of calls/redos of concealed predicates is added to the caller predicates.
+Note that the time and the number of calls/redos of concealed predicates are added to the caller predicates.

 Compiling source code for profiling